Shubham9918/authApi/README.md

 ## Usage
 ##### Create application *(config)*
 Before using this API you have to initialize any app.
-We can use the [Express](http://expressjs.com/en/starter/installing.html) framework for explaining this API.
+We are using the [Express](http://expressjs.com/en/starter/installing.html) framework for explaining this API.
 To initialize the Express app follow the following commands:
 ```